equalitie/ouinet/doc/ouinet-network-whitepaper.md

 When an application functioning as an HTTP client is configured to use an HTTP proxy server, it will generally not send HTTPS requests to this proxy server, to avoid a breach of confidentiality.
 Instead, such applications will usually send a CONNECT request to the proxy server instead, establishing a tunneled connection to the origin server that the proxy server cannot eavesdrop on or manipulate.
 While this is generally a sensible decision when applied to most proxy servers, this behavior would make it impossible for the ouinet client to perform any of the ouinet functionality to HTTPS requests.

 In order to be able to apply the ouinet mechanisms to HTTPS requests despite this complication, the ouinet client proxy terminates all TLS sessions that would otherwise be tunneled through the client proxy.
 This functionality makes the ouinet client library behave as a type of man-in-the-middle, which applications will typically rightly reject as a security breach.
 If an application wishes to use the ouinet library to perform HTTPS requests, it must therefore configure the TLS certificate used by the ouinet client proxy as being authorized for this purpose.
+The ouinet client library generates such a certificate, private to the specific device running the ouinet client, when starting the client proxy; this certificate functions as a certificate authority for connections made to the ouinet client proxy, and should be configured as such in the application.

 When an end-user application sends an HTTP request to the ouinet client proxy, it can include certain configuration options to adjust the behavior of the ouinet client; in particular, it can include instructions as to how the ouinet client should and should not attempt to resolve individual HTTP requests.
 These configuration settings are included in the form of additional HTTP headers specifically to the ouinet project.
 Likewise, the ouinet client can communicate additional details regarding resources it has fetched for the benefit of the application; these details, too, are communicated in the form of additional HTTP headers included with the HTTP response.
 The exact list of such headers used in the communications between the end-user application and the ouinet client proxy are described below.